 Where to Buy Tickets and Passes

-You can buy TriMet fares at the locations listed below.
+You can buy fares on your smartphone, at the grocery store, from a ticket machine or at the convenient locations listed below.
 Please note: Not all tickets and passes are available at every location.

 Our TriMet Tickets app lets you purchase and use tickets and passes instantly on your smartphone—anywhere, anytime.
 You can buy 2½-Hour Tickets, 1-Day Passes, 7-Day Passes, 14-Day Passes or 30-Day Passes.
 Use tickets and passes immediately or store them on your phone for future use. $5 minimum purchase required.

 Plan ahead and order tickets and passes online for delivery by mail.
 (There's a $2.50 handling/processing fee for each order.)
 You can buy unvalidated 2½-Hour Tickets in books of 10, unvalidated 1-Day Passes in books of 5, and calendar-month passes (1-Month Passes).

 Buy tickets or passes in person at our office downtown at Pioneer Courthouse Square.
 The Ticket Office sells unvalidated 2½-Hour Tickets individually and in books of 10, unvalidated 1-Day Passes individually and in books of 5, and pre-validated 7-Day Passes, 14-Day Passes, 30-Day Passes, calendar-month passes (1-Month Passes) and 1-Year Passes.

 You can buy fares at neighborhood ticket outlets in the Portland area, including most Fred Meyer, New Seasons and Safeway stores.
 Outlets sell unvalidated 2½-Hour Tickets in books of 10, unvalidated 1-Day Passes in books of 5, and calendar-month passes (1-Month Passes).
 Find nearby ticket outlets on an interactive map